xmartlabs/xl-blog/blogs/2020-04-22-powerful-animations-in-RN.md

 ---
 title: Powerful animations in React Native
-excerpt: "Powerful animations with Reanimated.
-We will learn how to make powerful animations in React Native using this awesome library!"
+excerpt: 'Powerful animations with Reanimated.
+We will learn how to make powerful animations in React Native using this awesome library!'
 date: 2020-04-27
 tags: [ReactNative, Animations, Javascript]
 category: development